EMDR Therapy for Emotional Neglect and CPTSD in Adults

 • understand your needs, but struggle to act on them

-• recognize unhealthy patterns, but feel pulled back into them
+• recognize the reflexive ways you protect yourself, but feel pulled back into them

 These responses are not choices.